JMDKC/jmdkc.github.io/_posts/2019-02-03-consuegra-mamm.md

 In [another maternal scene](http://nicolasconsuegra.com/portfolio/uno-de-nosotros-entre-nosotros-con-nosotros/), a young mum leans out of the driving seat, proffering a placid baby in pure-white swaddling clothes.
 And there’s a young man - or maybe woman, the blur makes it impossible to tell - in a plunging v-neck and flares, leaning against their Renault, proudly possessive.

-Consuegra collected the photos in a celebratory press release from Renault back in 2004, and put them together as a benign act, celebrating “middle class lives of that moment, and their sense of ownership of a vehicle that developed a personality of its own”.
+Consuegra culled the original versions of the photos from a celebratory press release from Renault back in 2004, and says he put them together to showcase “middle class lives of that moment, and their sense of ownership of a vehicle that developed a personality of its own”.
 The R4, after all, had become known in the country as *el carro colombiano*, a much-needed signifier of progress.

 So maybe that “sinister” or “eerie” feeling is actually the artist lending a sense of universality to a happy national moment?